jetbrains-academy/kotlin-onboarding-introduction/Introduction/Course View/task.md

 ## Course View

-<b>Course View</b> shows you the course syllabus: a list of lessons with tasks.
+The **Course View** displays the course syllabus: a structured list of lessons and tasks.

 <style>
 img {